mathaim/DS6600_DataPipelineProject/README.md

 The second challenge I anticipate is the webscraping.
 As we discussed in class, webscraping can be finicky.
 I believe this website isn't updated often (only when new members join) so hopefully I can navigate it.
 I picked the website because I think it will be easier to navigate for images + career info than LinkedIn, but if it fails, I can switch to LinkedIn.

 The third challenge I anticipate is building the automatic email tool.
 I have never done anything like this before, so I don't even know what challenges to expect.

+Use of GenAI: I did not use GenAI to write any part of this file.
+I plan on using GenAI to help me code for this project.